OpenCHAMI/configurator/README.md

 go build -buildmode=plugin -o lib/mygenerator.so path/to/mygenerator.go
 ```

 Now your plugin should be available to use with the `configurator` main driver.
+If you get an error about not loading the correct symbol type, make sure that you generator function definitions match the `Generator` interface exactly.

 ## Configuration